pkdevaraj/Presentations/Chef_Server.md

 **Load Balancer**:

-Nginx is an open-source HTTP and reverse proxy server that is used as the front-end load balancer for the Chef server.
+Nginx is an open-source HTTP and reverse proxy server that is used as front-end load balancer for the Chef server.
 All requests to the Chef server API are routed through Nginx.

 **Chef Manage**: